Skip to main content

 Recommended Videos

-What’s interesting about this is that the series only has one book out at this time, with the sequel set for release on November 7, 2023.
+While Yarros has released three of the five planned books in the Empyrean series now that Onyx Storm has hit shelves, the adaptation was announced when only the first book was out.
 This is far from the first time a popular but incomplete book series has been given an adaptation, the most notable being Harry Potter and the most infamous being Game of Thrones.
-While Yarros has time to write more in the series, there could be complications if the TV series catches up to or supasses the published books, much like the issues Game of Thrones faced in its later seasons.
+While Yarros has time to write more in the series, there could be complications if the TV series catches up to or surpasses the published books, much like the issues Game of Thrones faced in its later seasons.
+For what it’s worth, however, Yarros told Variety there is “no chance” the show gets ahead of her writing.

 What is Fourth Wing about?

-The plot synopsis of Fourth Wing is as follows:
+The official plot synopsis of Fourth Wing is as follows:

 “Twenty-year-old Violet Sorrengail was supposed to enter the Scribe Quadrant, living a quiet life among books and history.
 Now, the commanding general—also known as her tough-as-talons mother—has ordered Violet to join the hundreds of candidates striving to become the elite of Navarre: dragon riders.